 There are no surprises on this list.
 Firstly, tires on 2021 Volkswagen models are covered by warranties from their manufacturers.
 That’s pretty common among car brands, but it means visiting an authorized dealer of the particular brand of tire, not a VW dealer, if you experience a problem.

 The Volkswagen warranty does not cover the following, which involve some common situations:

 - Damage caused by the customer’s negligence, misuse, or alteration of the vehicle.

-- Damage caused by misfueling, such as putting diesel into a gas-burning vehicle, or vice versa.
+- Damage caused by improper fueling, such as putting diesel into a gas-burning vehicle or vice versa.

 - Damage resulting from modifying the vehicle, such as tinkering with the engine computer or installing aftermarket suspension components.

-- If you continue to drive after a warning dashboard light illuminates or the temperature gage signals an overheating condition, Volkswagen may not cover any resulting damage.
+- If you continue to drive after a warning dashboard light illuminates or the temperature gauge signals an overheating condition, Volkswagen may not cover any resulting damage.

 Volkswagen’s Roadside Assistance

 Volkswagen’s 24-Hour Roadside Assistance Program runs for just 3 years/36,000 miles, not the 4 years/50,000 miles of the warranty period.
 You could compensate for that gap by purchasing roadside assistance through a service like AAA, or even your own car insurance company.
 The VW program includes the following services:

 - Flat tire service